 It was a colossal disaster for the brand that built the whole empire on chicken, so they had to close almost a thousand US-based outlets temporarily.

-However, their marketing team used the opportunity to play with the famous KFC acronym and create a print ad that says FCK.
+However, their advertising agency used the opportunity to play with the famous KFC acronym and create a print ad that says FCK.

 It was a cool way to apologise but also a great marketing trick that made the world talk about KFC from a different point of view.

 Chupa Chups is a famous brand, while lollipops remain their most important product.

 However, when Chupa Chups decided to follow the growing market trend and create a sugar-free lollipop, they needed an excellent print ad to spread the word about it.

 Their advertising agency passed the exam and let the whole world know about the new product in one of the best print ads of the year.

 Ants taking the long path to avoid the lollipop are not something you'd expect to see from Chupa Chups, but they knew it would make an impression on viewers in this case.

 7 – Jeep Advertising Agency: See What You Want to See